maxio-com/ab-golang-sdk/doc/controllers/sites.md

 This endpoint allows you to fetch some site data.

-Full documentation on Sites in the Chargify UI can be located [here](https://chargify.zendesk.com/hc/en-us/articles/4407870738587).
+Full documentation on Sites in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/sections/24250550707085-Sites).

-Specifically, the [Clearing Site Data](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405428327309) section is extremely relevant to this endpoint documentation.
+Specifically, the [Clearing Site Data](https://maxio.zendesk.com/hc/en-us/articles/24250617028365-Clearing-Site-Data) section is extremely relevant to this endpoint documentation.

 #### Relationship invoicing enabled